billstclair/elm-oauth-middleware/README.md

 How it works:

-Your Elm client software contacts the authorization server, via the `OauthMiddleware` module, passing the `clientId`, `<redirectUri>`, and `<state>`.
+Your Elm client software contacts the authorization server, via the `OAuthMiddleware` module, passing the `clientId`, `<redirectUri>`, and `<state>`.
 That sends the customer to the server web site to authorize the OAuth connection.
 If she successfully logs in, the authorization server redirects to the `<redirectUri>` with:

     <redirectUri>?code=<long hex string>&state=<state>